 There are so many flavors going on in each of their chocolates that it’s hard to pick favorites, but our group of tasters most loved the Burnt Passionfruit, Carrot Cake, and the Strawberry Sorbet.
 Hopefully there’s a retail shop with their full selection when I’m back in Denver.

-Try as I might, I just couldn’t manage to get a taste of these bonbons, in Denver.
-But in case what you read next intrigues you as much as it did me, Coco Gusto is a chocolate brand founded by young chocolatier Wade Stembridge.
-The company’s specialty is definitely their hand-painted bonbons and bars, but their seasonal releases include macarons, brownies, and a chocolate rub.
-For those with a special occasion coming up, you can order any of their gift sets for local delivery within the Denver city limits.
+Coco Gusto is a chocolate brand founded by young chocolatier Wade Stembridge.
+The company’s specialty is their hand-painted bonbons and bars, available in a rotating array of flavors (for the moment, you can’t customize a box through their site).
+Their seasonal releases change annually and may include macarons, brownies, or even a chocolate meat rub!
+For those with a special occasion coming up, you can order any of their gift sets for local delivery within Denver city limits, although they’ve recently also added nationwide shipping.

 This small Denver chocolate shop, located in the Colorado Place strip mall, boasts a large selection of chocolate and coffee drinks, a small selection of beers and wines, and a smattering of solid bars.
 The rest of their assortment is in the pre-selected boxes of bonbons or pick-your-own from the case.
 I especially love the ample indoor seating, uncrowded and brushed for customers looking to visit for awhile.